 I follow that with a couple lessons on interdependence, which I tie-in to food webs in science.
 I end the unit with an economics test that covers everything taught within the unit.

-I’ve also created an economics vocabulary freebie that’s pretty creative.
+Vocabulary is critical part of economics lessons.
+I created an economics vocabulary freebie that’s pretty creative.
 There are two pages with boxes for every term students should know and a direction sheet for students.
 Students will write a synonym for four words, antonym for four words, use four words in a sentence, give examples of four words, and draw a picture of four words, and write a definition for four words.
 There cool part is that students get to decide where to use each representation.
 You can download this here!

 I always love integrating social studies and reading, so I like to incorporate economics in my reading instruction too, or maybe I should say incorporate reading instruction into my economics lessons.
-I’ve created a set of Economics Close Reading Passages that tie in perfectly to my economics unit!
+I’ve created a set of Economics Reading Passages that tie in perfectly to my economics unit!
 The topics included in the close reading pack are: productive resources, supply and demand, goods and services, economic decisions, and personal finance.
 Each topic includes three differentiated reading passages that are written on three different levels.

 I then have three sets of questions for each passage.
 The first set of questions is more basic with explicit questions, and the second set of questions requires students to think about vocabulary and nonfiction text features.
 The third set of questions is great for constructed response practice, because students respond to the question with a paragraph.